mattdangerw/mattdangerw.github.io/README.md

 - [Synthesizing Open Worlds with Constraints using Locally Annealed Reversible Jump MCMC](https://graphics.stanford.edu/~lfyg/owl.pdf)

-  A while ago I worked at the Stanford Graphics Labs.
-This paper leverages lays out a system where users could enter a system of constrains, and randomly sample layouts that met these constraints.
-I helped apply to concept to procedural level generation in video games.
+  During my masters I worked at the Stanford Graphics Labs.
+This paper lays out a system where users could enter a system of constrains, and randomly sample layouts that met these constraints using a type of probabilistic model called a factor graph.